Get News & Updates Directly To Your Inbox

 Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

-For a young, healthy person, these conversations are probably the farthest thing from their mind.
+For a young, healthy person, these talks are likely the farthest thing from their mind.
 Instead, these important discussions often take place in the throes of an unexpected health crisis when it’s even more difficult.

 Why do we need to talk about it?
-According to the organization Begin the Conversation, it’s best to begin end-of-life discussions early – as young 18.
-The earlier your wishes are documented, the better.
+According to the organization Begin the Conversation , it’s best to start end-of-life discussions early — as young 18.
+The earlier your wishes are known, the better.

 While that scenario may sound ideal, the reality can be quite different if care and attention hasn’t been given to decisions in advance.
 Planning is key.
-Making your wishes and those of your family members known helps ensure the end of your life is more dignified, peaceful and in sync with your wishes.
+Make your wishes are known early, it helps make the end of life more dignified, peaceful and in sync with your wishes.

 Experts at Begin the Conversation say there are six steps to getting it right:

 Need more inspiration before tackling the big conversation?
-Check out Compassion & Choices.
-This leading national nonprofit organization works to improve care and expand end-of-life choices.
-For more than 30 years, they’ve been nurturing people’s quality of life and given them added peace of mind in their final days.
-Today, they are helping change attitudes, practices and policies so everyone can access the information and options they need to have more control and comfort in their final days.
+Check out Compassion & Choices .
+This national nonprofit group works to improve care and expand end-of-life choices.
+They are helping change attitudes, practices and policies so everyone can access information and options to give people more control and comfort in their final days.